mattgiamou/mattgiamou.github.io/index.md

 **I will be starting as an Assistant Professor at McMaster University's Department of Computing and Software in July of 2023!**

 I am recruiting graduate students to start as early as the Fall of 2023.
-Please contact me at giamoum@mcmaster.edu if you are interested in and have experience in any of the following areas:
+Please contact me at giamoum@mcmaster.ca if you are interested in and have experience in any of the following areas:

 * theory and implementation of nonlinear and nonconvex optimization algorithms;
 * perception and state estimation for mobile robots;